 The idea that robotics and automation technologies can be used to compete with cheap foreign labour might be what underpins US presidential candidate Donald Trump’s claim that he can bring back manufacturing jobs to the US.

 And who’s to say he’s wrong?

-As the ILO puts it: “Automated cutting machines are now becoming a widely available technology, and robots capable of sewing – called ‘sewbots’ – will soon change the calculus of textiles, clothing and footwear production.
+As the ILO puts it: “Automated cutting machines are now becoming a widely available technology, and robots capable of sewing – sometimes called ‘sewbots’ – will soon change the calculus of textiles, clothing and footwear production.